 Tart summer gooseberries are so well known for many classic British desserts, Gooseberry Fool being one of the most famous.
-Though they work well teamed with sugar, cream and the like, they also shine when used as a savoury dish.
+Though they work well teamed with sugar, cream and the like, they also shine when used as a savory dish.

 This super-simple gooseberry relish recipe has a lovely balance between sweet and sour, thus making it a great accompaniment for fatty meats and fish, duck.
 Mackerel is the most obvious but don't discount serving it with pork as well.
 The relish is also lovely served with strong cheeses.

-A relish should not be confused with a chutney. chutney.
-A Relish is somewhat similar but though both use sugar and vinegar as preservatives, the relish has less of both.
+A relish should not be confused with a chutney.
+A relish is somewhat similar but though both use sugar and vinegar as preservatives, the relish has less of both.
 Less sugar means the relish will not keep as well as a chutney, only a few weeks in the refrigerator, not much longer.